How to get from Siargao to Manila

 Step 1: Siargao to Surigao by Ferry

-If you want to book your tickets with JP Shipping Lines in advance, you will need to call the numbers posted on their Facebook page.
+You can book tickets for most ferry companies through BookAway.
+But if you want to travel with JP Shipping Lines, you’ll need to call the numbers posted on their Facebook page.

 Step 2: Macapagal Port to Surigao Terminal by Tricycle